 Federal law enforcement raid businesses in Minnesota fraud investigation

-(CNN) — Federal officials are executing search warrants in the Minneapolis area tied to a fraud investigation, the Department of Homeland Security and a Justice Department spokesperson said Tuesday morning.
+Minneapolis (CNN) — A long-running investigation of fraud involving federal funding in Minnesota entered a new, highly visible phase Tuesday morning as uniformed law enforcement agents executed search warrants in the Minneapolis area.

-Twenty-two federal search warrants were executed in Minnesota Tuesday morning, a federal official told CNN.
-Most of the locations were businesses that are recipients of Medicaid funding, including child care facilities, according to CNN affiliate KARE, citing unnamed sources.
+Twenty-two federal search warrants were executed in Minnesota, including raids at daycares, businesses and homes, a federal official told CNN.

+The raids dealt with allegations of fraud, the Department of Homeland Security said.
+The operation involved the FBI, other federal agencies and state and local law enforcement, a Justice Department spokesperson said.

-Five of the facilities being served with warrants are connected to a state program designed to assist children with autism spectrum disorder, and the state’s Medicaid fraud control unit assisted in the operation for those businesses, the Minnesota attorney general’s office told CNN.
+Five sites related to four businesses served with warrants are connected to a state program designed to assist children with autism spectrum disorder, and the state’s Medicaid fraud control unit assisted in the operation for those businesses, the Minnesota attorney general’s office told CNN.
+The office didn’t participate in the execution of other search warrants as “those sites do not involve Medicaid funding,” it said in a news release.

 Tuesday’s raids come amid longstanding allegations that some Minnesota businesses, including those run by people of Somali descent, have fraudulently used federal funding – accusations that have been the subject of a federal investigation and a fiery congressional hearing last month.
 Gov. Tim Walz dropped his reelection campaign in response to the scandal.

+The allegations of fraud were cited by the Trump administration as the jusification for sending thousands of immigration agents into Minneapolis, St. Paul and Minnesota at large earlier this year, which in turn spurred protests from residents in the Twin Cities.
+The deaths of US citizens Renee Good and Alex Pretti intensified criticism against the administration’s immigration enforcement and eventually led to the Department of Homeland Security decreasing the amount of agents in the region.

-The raids were not connected to immigration, the federal official said, but Homeland Security Investigations posted on social media that it was part of the operation.
+Tuesday’s raids were not connected to immigration, the federal official who spoke to CNN said, but Homeland Security Investigations posted on social media that it was part of the operation.
 HSI is a unit within Immigration and Customs Enforcement.
-The raids also involved the FBI and state and local law enforcement, a Justice Department spokesperson said.

 Local media footage did not show anyone in custody Tuesday morning, and federal agencies did not immediately announce any arrests.